 At the end of a long road that hugs the coast, sometimes too closely, lies #capepalliser – one of the last remaining pockets of wildness, where waves pound blackened beaches incessantly, regardless of who is watching or riding them.
 The wind carries voices from afar, though there’s no one around to hear them.
 It’s a place void of cell phone reception, time, and indifference to human presence.
 A place so lonely, there’s no one to hear your joys or woes.
 Like a shower for the soul I arrive angry, stressed, and full of torment.
 After many hours I leave refreshed, content, and ready to take on life once more.
 It’s my happy place please look after it. #nz #newzealand #nzmustdo #landscapelovers #coast #beach #purenewzealand #capepalliserlighthouse #roadtrip #roadtripnz

 Already travelling to New Zealand?
-Find the best deal on your accommodation at Hotels Combined.
+Find the best deal on your accommodation with Agoda.

 For more information consider buying the Lonely Planet Guidebook to New Zealand.

 >> Check out my Forgotton World Highway post, which is also about New Zealand.